Boundary representations of hyperbolic groups: Classification

-\begin{proof} First, observe that for the metrics $d$ and $d'$, being roughly similar means exactly that $d\approx Ad'$.
+\begin{proof} For the metrics $d$ and $d'$, being roughly similar means exactly that $d\approx Ad'$.
 If this is satisfied, the visual metrics $d_\epsilon$ and $d'_{A\epsilon}$ are bi-Lipschitz equivalent.
 Hence, the corresponding Hausdorff measures are equivalent, and the boundary representations are equivalent by the discussion in Section~\ref{sec:bound-repr}.

-For the other implication, we use Lemma~\ref{lem:doubly-ergodic-implies-quasi-mobius} to get the estimate \eqref{eq:double-ergodic-implies-quasi-mobius-statement} on the visual metrics, which implies that the Hausdorff measures $\mu$ and $\mu'$ are equivalent with Radon-Nikodym derivatives bounded away from $0$ and $\infty$.
-Hence, $\mu$ is $\Gamma$-quasi-conformal with respect to the metric $d'$, and in consequence
+For the implication from (3) to (1), we use Lemma~\ref{lem:doubly-ergodic-implies-quasi-mobius} to get the estimate \eqref{eq:double-ergodic-implies-quasi-mobius-statement} on the visual metrics, which implies that the Hausdorff measures $\mu$ and $\mu'$ are equivalent with Radon-Nikodym derivatives bounded away from $0$ and $\infty$.
+Together with their $\Gamma$-quasi-conformality with respect to the corresponding metrics on $\Gamma$, this yields the estimate

 uniformly in $g$ and $\xi$.
 By taking the logarithms of both sides, and then suprema over $\xi$, using Lemma~\ref{lem:near-geodesic-ray} we obtain

 which ends the proof. \end{proof}